glotzerlab/gsd/README.md

 ### Run unit tests

+Tests require python 3.2 or newer to execute.

 Run `nosetests` in the source directory to execute all unit tests.
 This requires that the python module is on the python path.